-The first product that Vertex began testing after acquisition was called VX-880, which included transplantation of the stem-cell derived beta cells but did not include cell protection, making general immunosuppression a daily requirement.
+The first product that Vertex began testing after the acquisition was called VX-880; a transplantation of the stem cell-derived beta cells that did not include cell protection, making general immunosuppression a daily requirement.
 This new trial, VX-264, now includes a cell protection encapsulation device that was developed by Vertex specifically for their cells.

-A few additional highlights of Vertex progress to date:
+A few additional highlights of Vertex's progress to date:

 - Vertex acquires Semma Therapeutics, gaining the ability to make pancreatic beta cells from embryonic stem cells.
 LINK.